-William’s former ‘court jester’ Guy Pelly among Louis’ godparents
+William’s former ‘court jester’ Guy Pelly among Louis’s godparents

 In the past, he ran celebrity nightspots Mahiki and Whisky Mist, a favourite with the young royals, and he has been banned from driving three times – twice for drink-driving and once for speeding.

-Louis’ other godparents are: Nicholas van Cutsem – one of the van Custem brothers, who are long-time family friends of William and Harry; Harry Aubrey-Fletcher who went to Ludgrove School and Eton with William; Lady Laura Meade, who is married to William’s close friend James Meade; Kate’s Marlborough schoolfriend Hannah Carter (nee Gillingham); and the duchess’s cousin Lucy Middleton.
+Louis’s other godparents are: Nicholas van Cutsem – one of the van Custem brothers, who are long-time family friends of William and Harry; Harry Aubrey-Fletcher who went to Ludgrove School and Eton with William; Lady Laura Meade, who is married to William’s close friend James Meade; Kate’s Marlborough schoolfriend Hannah Carter (nee Gillingham); and the duchess’s cousin Lucy Middleton.

 While Louis has six godparents, future king Prince George has seven and Princess Charlotte has five.

-The Queen and the Duke of Edinburgh are to miss Louis’ big day as William, Kate, George, Charlotte and the baby prince gather in the oak-panelled Chapel Royal at St James’s Palace in London for the service on Monday.
+The Queen and the Duke of Edinburgh are to miss Louis’s big day as William, Kate, George, Charlotte and the baby prince gather in the oak-panelled Chapel Royal at St James’s Palace in London for the service on Monday.

 The decision is understood not to have been taken on health grounds, and to have been mutually agreed by the Queen and the Cambridges some time ago.